LEVEL 2 SURVEY (HOMEBUYERS SURVEY)

 For more information on defects revealed by surveyors, see our blog on Five Common Issues in House Surveys.

-Do Home Buyers Surveys affect property prices?
+Do Level 2 Surveys affect property prices?

 Theoretically, properties come to market at a price which takes account of their condition.
 However, a report which highlights defects can provide buyers with scope for negotiation.
 Certainly, as a buyer, you should be clear about paying a fair price for a property, taking into account the costs of any essential repairs.